ajavamind/A3DCamera/README.md

 To enter developer mode, press the Settings -> About This device -> Build number (key) 7 times to enter this mode.
 In developer mode, use Settings -> System -> Developer options to turn on USB debugging and use Android Studio or Processing.org Android Mode SDK to download an app.

+The Beam Pro device may be configured to use the camera key to launch the native 3D camera app.
+This will interfere with the A3DCamera app operation.
+You should close all other camera apps before using A3DCamera.

 ## Command Line Debug
 There is no GUI for setting camera parameters.
 The app implements a limited command line interface to set and save some parameters.